The ‘wee angel’ whose life was cut short at just six

 As the young boy’s devastated family struggled to come to terms with what had happened, his uncle Cahir Killen posted on Facebook: “Just woke to the very sad news of the sudden death of my wee Nephew Donnacha.
 Rest in Peace my wee angel.”

-Independent councillor Gary Donnelly spoke of a palpable sense of shock among the community in the Moor area of Londonderry.
+Independent councillor Gary Donnelly spoke of a palpable sense of shock among the community in the Moor area of the city.

 Mr Donnelly, who visited the area shortly after the tragedy unfolded, said: “There is a sense of absolute shock and sadness in the local community as a result of what happened this morning.
 It’s a terrible tragedy, particularly when you are dealing with the death of a young child.
 Our thoughts are with his family.”